-- Following the excursion, students will be required to obtain a viral PCR test 3 – 5 days after returning to the program host country (unless students have been tested within a day of departure from the excursion country.)
+- Following the excursion, students will be required to obtain a *viral test 3 – 5 days after returning to the program host country per CDC recommendations regarding international travel.
+This test will not be required if students were tested within a day of departure from the international excursion country.
 SIT will arrange and pay for this test.

 In places where these conditions cannot be met, SIT will replace the international excursion with in-country excursions that have similar learning outcomes.

 Independent travel is defined as travel that is not part of an SIT program or activity and/or is undertaken by a student on their own.
-Independent travel also includes all student travel during free time, and during research and practicum phases.
-SIT is not responsible or liable for student welfare during independent travel.
-In order to engage in independent travel during a global master’s program, students must consult with their program chair or program manager in advance, inform them of their travel plans and itinerary, and sign an Assumption of Risk and Release of Liability Form in favor of SIT in the form requested by SIT before travel commences.
+Independent travel also includes any student travel during free time, and during research and practicum phases.
+Students are responsible for their own welfare and well-being during independent travel.
+When engaging in independent travel during a global master’s program, students must inform their degree chair and onsite staff of their plans and itinerary in advance of travel.

-Recognizing that COVID-19 vaccines may not be available in many global locations, SIT strongly encourages—but is not requiring at this time—all program faculty and staff to be fully vaccinated against COVID-19.
+Recognizing that COVID-19 vaccines may not be available in many global locations, SIT strongly encourages—but is not requiring at this time—all program faculty and staff to be fully vaccinated (as defined by their local health authority) against COVID-19.

-The following testing protocols are based on CDC guidelines.
+The following testing protocols are based on CDC recommendations.

 Before Departure to Host Country

 SIT strongly recommends that all students obtain a viral test as close to the time of departure as possible, but no more than three days prior to travel.
 Students who test positive should begin isolation (see Isolation section below) and should not travel for at least five full days since the onset of symptoms or since testing positive if asymptomatic.
 After testing positive, students can travel if: